 New series of specialist sessions

-We have a number of new sessions in a series of specialist sessions for our wonderful members:
+We have a series of new specialist sessions for our wonderful members:

 - Legal series with legal experts from RNIB

-- Overview of welfare benefits to support people living with sight loss
+- Overview of welfare benefits to support people living with sight loss, 24 June

 See below for further details.